 A 1973 Airstream trailer was restored and converted into a fully operational professional-grade darkroom.

-In recent years, the Airstream has traveled to multiple destinations for the FREE FILM project.
-In this program, free rolls of film are distributed to the general public, democratizing the documentation of our ever-shifting realities.
+The Airstream traveled to multiple destinations for the FREE FILM project.
+In the project, free rolls of film were distributed to the general public, democratizing the documentation of our ever-shifting realities.
 The resulting images have been compiled into a series of hardcover photography books.

 PAST RESIDENTS